pniebrzydowski/wedding/content/en/faq/food-drink.md

 Drinks will be provided via an open bar throughout the day.
 Various non-alcoholic beverages; beer; red, white, and sparkling wine; and a selection of spirits will be available.

-If you have any specific additional restrictions, please let us know in the reply form.
+If you have any specific restrictions, please let us know in the reply form.
 We will do our best to accommodate all special requests where possible.
 If you have any concerns, please contact us directly!